-There are more than enough walkways for you to get lost in while wandering through our sunflower fields.
+There are more than enough walkways for you to get lost in while wandering through our flower fields.
 And although we use the stalks and blooms for silage and animal feed at the end of the season, we still want everyone to be able to enjoy their beauty during the festival, so we ask that you be respectful of the fields and flowers while walking through them.

 Can we purchase bulbs at your fields?

-• Fresh-cut Sunflowers, Tulip and daffodil bulbs
+• Fresh-cut and potted sunflowers

 • Sunflower seeds for your garden

-• Sunflower-inspired gifts with a Van Gogh theme
+• Sunflower-inspired gifts

 Are there kid-friendly activities at the festival?